 How does this compare to attacks in other industries?

-Despite the alarming rate of attacks, the financial services industry is actually doing slightly better than the cross-industry average.
-Across all industries, 66% of respondents said they were hit by ransomware last year vs. 64% in finance.
+The financial services industry was hit harder in 2024 than the combined average of all other industries, based on the cross-industry average.
+Across all industries, 59% of respondents said they were hit by ransomware last year vs. 65% in finance.
 Here’s what the numbers look like across other top-targeted industries.

 Percentage of organizations hit by ransomware in the previous year: